Odd Corners

 Andrew Basiago’s Close Encounters of the Martian Dinosaur Kind

-Across his many interviews, and even a “white paper” he wrote on the subject, Basiago has laid it all out.
-He’s spoken time and again about his work with Project Pegasus when he was child, and apparently he did quite a bit more than visit Gettysburg in 1863.
+Andrew Basiago and his alleged forays through time and space make for fun stories.
+He’s spoken time and again about his work with Project Pegasus, and apparently he did quite a bit more than visit Gettysburg in 1863.
 No, that was actually just a “reward” for a job well done after several other missions.

 Or so the story goes.
+I don’t know.

-In fact, he claims to have journeyed much farther than that – all the way back to 1 million BC, where he allegedly watched two dinosaurs munching grass.
+Anyway, he claims to have journeyed much farther than that – all the way back to 1 million BC, where he allegedly watched two dinosaurs munching grass.

-That wasn’t his only encounter with dinosaurs.
-Basiago claims not only that he acted as a human ambassador from Earth to the advanced peoples of Mars, but also that he witnessed living dinosaurs there.
+Going back to Basiago, because we have to wrap this up, he claims not only that he acted as a human ambassador from Earth to the advanced peoples of Mars, but also that he witnessed living dinosaurs there.
+They would, he said, hunt and eat any of the Martian residents who wandered too far beyond their civilization.
+That’s just the way of the dinosaurs.

 advertisement